nystudio107/craft-code-editor/README.md

 );
 ```

-This ensures that the `SprigApiAutocomplete` Autocomplete will only be added when the `fieldType` passed into the CodeEditor macros is set to `SprigField`.
+This ensures that the `SprigApiAutocomplete` Autocomplete will only be added when the `fieldType` passed into the Code Editor macros is set to `SprigField`.

 Additionally, you may have an Autocomplete that you want to pass config information down to when it is instantiated.
 You can accomplish that by adding the Autocomplete as an array: